Autodesk Flow Production Tracking (Formerly ShotGrid) Features

 Scheduling and resource planning

-Allocate your crew’s time to projects and milestones and always know who is working on what and when tasks are scheduled.
+Allocate your crew’s time to projects and milestones, and always know who’s working on what and when tasks are scheduled.

 Production insights

-Visualise key production data, track project progress and make business-critical decisions quickly.
+Visualize key production data, track project progress, and make business-critical decisions quickly.

 In-context review